-I’ll say it one more time…DO NOT REQUEST ACCESS TO THE ORIGINAL SPREADSHEET – I WILL NOT GIVE IT TO YOU!
-Sorry for the yelling, I really don’t want to be mean ;-) but I’ve been getting lots of requests for permissions to the spreadsheet despite my instructions above.
+Once again…DO NOT REQUEST ACCESS TO THE ORIGINAL SPREADSHEET – I WILL NOT GIVE IT TO YOU!
+I’ve been getting lots of requests for permissions for the spreadsheet and don’t have a way to respond to them.
 You must save a copy for yourself on your own Google drive, and then you’ll be able to make whatever changes you’d like.
 (If you don’t have a Google Drive account, you can still download the spreadsheet for use in Excel.)

-One important note: please don’t send this spreadsheet directly to anyone else – it’s for your own personal use.
-If you’d like to share it with friends (or, coaches – if you’d like to share it with your participants), just send them the link to this blog post so they can download their own copy!
+***One important note: please don’t send this spreadsheet directly to anyone else – it’s for your own personal use.
+If you’d like to share it with friends (or, coaches – if you’d like to share it with your participants), just send them the link to this blog post (not to the spreadsheet itself) so they can download their own copy!